 - a) Various qualifications can be obtained at the Vaal Triangle Campus.
 A qualification, for example "Hons BA", is presented in more than one programme, for example "Humanities", and in every programme there is one or more than one curriculum(a), for example "History" that is structured in a specific format.
 Information on the rules for the various qualifications, programmes and curricula on postgraduate level are explained in this calendar.
 Where applicable, reference is made to specific focus areas in which post graduate training and research is conducted. - b) A prospective student should first decide what qualification he/she would like to obtain, upon which the relevant programme and curriculum is selected.
 The student registers for a specific curriculum at the start of his/her study.
 Each curriculum has a curriculum code consisting of 5 characters, for example L621V.
 Should a student wish to change the curriculum after the start of his/her study, such a request should be directed via the director Administration to the relevant school director.
 Students may only change curricula with the written permission of the school director. - c) The formats of the curricula in the different programmes set out below are composed of modules with a total credit value of at least 128 for a postgraduate qualification of which the minimum duration is one year.
-In case of a postgraduate qualification with a longer duration, the credit values may differ accordingly. - The University is authorised to award the following postgraduate qualifications at the Faculty of Economic Sciences and Information Technology.
+In case of a postgraduate qualification with a longer duration, the credit values may differ accordingly. - d) The University is authorised to award the following postgraduate qualifications at the Faculty of Economic Sciences and Information Technology.

-FACULTY OF ECONOMIC SCIENCES AND INFORMATION TECHNOLOGY Method of Delivery Qualification and Programme code Curriculum Curriculum code HEQF level Honours Bac helors of Science (Hons B Sc) Full-time and Part-time 202 134 Computer Science and Information Systems N653V 8 Master of Scie nce (MSc in Computer Sci ence) 1 Full-time and Part-time 203 180 Operational Research N801V 9 Full-time and Part-time 203 180 Computer Science N802V 9 Docto or of Philosophy (PhD) Full-time and Part-time 204 131 Operational Research N901V 10 Full-time and Part-time 204 130 Information Technology N937V 10 Honours Bache lors of Commerce (Hons I BCom) Full-time 504 126 Economics E644V 8 Full-time 504 128 Risk Management E646V 8 Full-time and Part-time 504 130 Entrepreneurship and Marketing E654V 8 Full-time 504 123 Chartered Accountancy E630V 8 Full-time 504 124 Financial Accountancy E635V 8 Full-time and Part-time 504 112 Industrial Psychology E660V 8 Full-time and Part-time 504 121 Human Resource Management E662V 8 Full-time and Part-time 504 122 Labour Relations Management E664V 8 Maste r of Commerce (MCom) 1 Not presented in 2016 505 132 South African and International Tax E834V 9 Full-time and Part-time 505 120 Economics E803V 9 Full-time and Part-time 505 122 Risk Management E805V 9 Full-time and Part-time 505 124 Entrepreneurship E814V 9 Full-time and Part-time 505 125 Marketing Management E815V 9
+FACULTY OF ECONOMIC SCIENCES AND INFORMATION TECHNOLOGY Method of Delivery Qualification and Programme code Curriculum Curriculum code HEQF level Honours Bac helors of Science (Hons E S Sc) Full-time and Part-time 202 134 Computer Science and Information Systems N653V 8 Master of Scie nce (MSc in Computer Sci ience) 1 Full-time and Part-time 203 180 Operational Research N801V 9 Full-time and Part-time 2DB N01 Computer Science (From 2017) N801V 9 Full-time and Part-time 203 180 Computer Science (Phasing out) N802V 9 Docto or of Philosophy (PhD) 1 · · Full-time and Part-time 2CC R14 Operational Research (from 2017) N901V 10 Full-time and Part-time 204 131 Operational Research (phasing out) N802V 10 Full-time and Part-time 2CB R02 Information Technology (from 2017) N901V 10 Full-time and Part-time 204 130 Information Technology (phasing out) N973V 10 Honours Bache elors of Commerce (Hons BCom) • Full-time 504 126 Economics E644V 8 Full-time 504 128 Risk Management E646V 8 Full-time and Part-time 504 130 Entrepreneurship and Marketing E654V 8 Full-time 504 123 Chartered Accountancy E630V 8 Full-time 504 124 Financial Accountancy E635V 8 Full-time and Part-time 504 112 Industrial Psychology E660V 8 Full-time and Part-time 504 121 Human Resource Management E662V 8 Full-time and Part-time 504 122 Labour Relations Management E664V 8